Conditions

 3.1.
 The client can contact Optionata via the website www.optionata.com, by telephone and via the e-mail address provided on the website and request the preparation of an offer for a commission contract.

-5. Preparation and repair of commissioned goods
+5. Preparation and repair of the goods on commission

 6. Execution of the commission, self-entry